 To help you, an interactive self-selection questionnaire(2014 version) has been developed to assess your eligibility to join the police service.
 Please note that forces may have additional eligibility requirements that you may be required to meet, and you are advised to check these with the force that you wish to apply to.

 Opening of application window:

-Police force application windows begin to open after 7 April 2014.
-Stay updated as to when forces in your area are accepting applications via our how to apply section.
+Police force application windows will open on 17 November 2014.
+Stay updated as to when forces in your area are accepting applications via our how to apply section .